by Michael Maciel

 No one is perfect.
 “All have fallen short of the glory of God.”
 This is the number-one reason why Jesus told us not to judge.
 “Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother’s eye.”
 If you are a person of good will, you naturally want to do your best to expunge the world of evil.
 And evil is everywhere!
 But it’s not so easy to reconcile our own evil, the malevolence we carry around in our hearts, the desire to correct the extraordinary evil in others.
 We would do anything to eliminate the atrocities we see on an everyday basis.
 We might, if given the chance, murder those who commit them, because our zeal to do good can easily flip and become its own kind of atrocity.

-Recognizing that we have the capability to do evil is in itself a horrendous failure.
+Recognizing that we ourselves are capable of doing evil is in itself a horrendous failure.
 That’s why we don’t go there.
-We don’t sit with our propensities and acknowledge their existence, because to do so would show us that we aren’t good at all, at least not as good as we hope to be.
+We don’t sit with our propensities and acknowledge their existence, because to do so would show us that we aren’t good at all, at least not as good as we pretend to be.
 So we try to bury it, we keep it under lock and key, like Pandora’s Box hidden away in the cellar of our psyche.
 But what we conceal in darkness has its way of oozing through the cracks, and we find ourselves doing strange things that we cannot control, things that we believe only strangers are capable of committing.
 And when we do them, we become strangers to ourselves.
 And that, dear friend, is our downfall.
-It’s when we surprise ourselves with our capacity to do evil that our lives are upended, either in big ways or small.
+It’s when we surprise ourselves with our capacity to do evil that our lives are upended, sometimes catastrophically.

 So, imagine what power there might be in getting to know the contents of the darker corners of our hearts, to go into each contest, whether external or internal, knowing that the evils we hate have already taken up residence within us.
 In fact, they have been there so long that we can hardly regard them as other.
 On the one hand, knowing that we can just as easily be bad as good can make us more compassionate.
-We’re not as quick to condemn, because we’ve “been there.”
-But, on the other hand, since knowing this about ourselves is a failure in itself (perhaps the biggest failure of all), we might want to simply give up, to write off the whole human endeavor, to see the world as hopelessly flawed and unworthy of our efforts to change it, since we ourselves are the problem we wish to solve.
+We’re not as quick to condemn others because we’ve “been there.”
+But, on the other hand, since knowing this about ourselves is a failure in itself, we might want to simply give up, to write off the whole human endeavor, to see the world as hopelessly flawed and unworthy of our efforts to change it, since we ourselves are the problem we seek to solve.

 “Judge not that ye be not judged” doesn’t mean to let everything slide.
 It means